dotnet/AspNetCore.Docs/aspnetcore/security/ip-safelist.md

 * By using ASP.NET Core middleware to check the remote IP address of every request.
 * By using ASP.NET Core action filters to check the remote IP address of requests for specific action methods.

-The sample app illustrates the middleware approach.
-A string containing approved client IP addresses is stored in an app setting.
-The middleware parses the string into a list, and for each request it checks if the remote IP is in the list.
-If not, it returns an HTTP 403.
+The sample app illustrates both approaches.
+In each case, a string containing approved client IP addresses is stored in an app setting.
+The middleware or filter parses the string into a list and  checks if the remote IP is in the list.
+If not, an HTTP 403 Forbidden status code is returned.

 [View or download sample code](https://github.com/aspnet/Docs/tree/master/aspnetcore/security/ip-safelist/samples/2.x/ClientIpAspNetCore) ([how to download](xref:tutorials/index#how-to-download-a-sample))